maxtoroq/maxtoroq.github.io/MvcCodeRouting/issues/index.md

 title: Issues
 ---
 <div class="note">
-   Issues were imported from the CodePlex archive for reference purposes. <b>Support for MvcCodeRouting has ended.</b></div>
+   Imported from the CodePlex archive for reference purposes. <b>Support for MvcCodeRouting has ended.</b></div>
 <table>
    <thead>
       <tr>